OpenSAGE/opensage.github.io/posts/dev_diary_2/dev_diary_2.md

+---
+slug: "dev-diary-2"
+title: "OpenSAGE Dev Diary #2"
+author: "Tim Jones"
+date: 2017-12-10
+---

 _[This post](http://timjones.io/blog/archive/2017/12/10/opensage-dev-diary-2-2017-12-10) was originally published on Tim's blog._

-Following on from [last week's post](/blog/post/dev_diary_1/), here is what's been happening this week in OpenSAGE.
+Following on from [last week's post](/blog/dev-diary-1/), here is what's been happening this week in OpenSAGE.

 ## Progress this week